 Chopmist Hill To The Rescue

 In addition to spying and counterspying, Chopmist Hill saved Allied lives.

 Once, when a USO plane carrying American actress Kay Francis got lost, the Chopmist Hill listening post came to the rescue.
 It picked up the pilot’s radio transmissions, pinpointed his location and guided him to safety.

 The station also saved many American lives aboard the British ocean liner Queen Mary.
 She then ferried U.S. troops to fight in Europe.
 While the ship docked in Rio de Janeiro for fuel and supplies in March 1942, local German spies somehow learned her future course and alerted their superiors.
-Fortunately, operators on Chopmist Hill intercepted he message.
-The Queen Mary's captain changed course, avoiding the wolf pack of German U-boats lying in wait and saving the lives of some 14,000 GIs on board.
+Fortunately, operators on Chopmist Hill intercepted the message.
+The Queen Mary’s captain changed course, avoiding the wolf pack of German U-boats lying in wait and saving the lives of some 14,000 GIs on board.

 On yet another occasion, a place carrying wounded men home to the States from Europe crash-landed in Canada’s far-northern Labrador province, so close to the magnetic North Pole that getting an accurate fix on the plane’s exact location was difficult.
 But the Chopmist Hill team did it, and rescue operations got underway.
 Even then it took three months to get all the plane’s passengers to safety.

 Listening to Japan